JiMWSnG/TheOne/README.txt

 them.
 If hosts should reply to the messages that they receive, size range of the reply messages can be defined with "-rsizes" option.
 If a certain random number generator seed should be used, that can be defined with "-seed" option.
-All random values are drawn from a uniform distribution with inclusive minimum value and exclusive maximum value.
+All random values are drawn from a uniform msgDistribute with inclusive minimum value and exclusive maximum value.
 Script outputs commands that are suitable for external events file's contents.
 You probably want to redirect the output to some file.